nette/robot-loader/readme.md

 RobotLoader is a tool that gives you comfort of automated class loading for your entire application including third-party libraries.

 - get rid of all `require`
-- only necessary scripts are loaded
 - requires no strict file naming conventions
 - allows more classes in single file
+- extremely fast
+- no manual cache updates, everything runs automatically
+- highly mature, stable and widely used library

-RobotLoader is extremely comfortable and addictive!
+RobotLoader is incredibly comfortable and addictive!

 If you like Nette, **[please make a donation now](https://nette.org/donate)**.
 Thank you!